-The goal of the Block by Block partnership is to upgrade 300+ public spaces such as parks, squares, and plazas, streets and roads that provide for pedestrian access and commercial places, such as markets.
-First trialled in Kibera, Nairobi’s largest slum, in 2012, they have since started projects in nearly 30 other locations across the globe.
+The initial goal of the Block by Block partnership was to upgrade and transform 300+ public spaces such as dirt areas, parks, squares, and roads that provide for pedestrian access and commercial places, such as markets.
+They used Minecraft to quickly try different buildings and solutions out.

+AtlasAction: If you share a passion for improving the lives of people in disadvantaged communities through public space, get in touch.
 Block by Block was submitted by Adam Clarke AKA ‘Wizard Keen’ in his FutureHero interview: The wonderful Wizard of Minecraft.